-In human body, Heart is a muscular organ that is a part of the blood circulatory system.
-It pumps blood through blood vessels to each and every part of the body.
+In the human body, the Heart is a muscular organ that is a part of the blood circulatory system.
+It pumps blood through blood vessels to every part of the body.
 We have listed down complete Human Heart Facts for Kids that will help you in learning all about the Human Heart.
-You are going to learn about its definition, structure, shape, location, size, weight, muscles, parts, anatomy, function, work, importance, diseases and many other interesting facts about the Human Heart.
+You are going to learn about its definition, structure, shape, location, size, weight, muscles, parts, anatomy, function, work, importance, diseases, and many other interesting facts about the Human Heart.

 Human Heart Facts For Kids

 - The heart is a fundamental organ of the human body.

 - It is responsible for maintaining the circulatory system of the body.